Firefighter: Firefighting around the world

 A key difference between many countries' fire services is what the balance is between full-time and volunteer (or on-call) firefighters.
 In the United States and United Kingdom, large metropolitan fire departments are almost entirely made up of full-time firefighters.
 On the other hand, in Germany and Austria, volunteers play a substantial role even in the largest fire departments, including Berlin's, which serves a population of 3.6 million.
 Regardless of how this balance works, a common feature is that smaller urban areas have a mix of full-time and volunteer/on-call firefighters.
 This is known in the United States as a combination fire department.
 In Chile and Peru, all firefighters are volunteers.

 Another point of variation is how the fire services are organized.
 Some countries like the Czech Republic, Israel and New Zealand have a single national fire service.
 Others like Australia, the United Kingdom and France organize fire services based on regions or sub-national states.
 In the United States, Austria, Germany and Canada, fire departments are run at a municipal level.

-Atypically, Singapore and many parts of Switzerland have fire service conscription.
+Singapore and many parts of Switzerland have fire service conscription.
 In Germany, conscription can also be used if a village does not have a functioning fire service.
 Other unusual arrangements are seen in Denmark, where most fire services are run by private companies, and in France, where two of the country's fire services (the Paris Fire Brigade and the Marseille Naval Fire Battalion) are part of the armed forces; similarly, the national fire service of Monaco is part of the Military of Monaco and maintains an armoury of sidearms for use by firefighters during civil defence operations.

 Another way in which a firefighter's work varies around the world is the nature of firefighting equipment and tactics.
 For example, American fire departments make heavier use of aerial appliances, and are often split between engine and ladder companies.
 In Europe, where the size and usefulness of aerial appliances are often limited by narrow streets, they are only used for rescues, and firefighters can rotate between working on an engine and an aerial appliance.